 Macrocephaly refers to an overly large head in infants.
 Not all cases of macrocephaly are cause for alarm.
 However, it is often a sign of other complications or conditions in the brain.

 There is a general standard used for defining macrocephaly: when the circumference of a person’s head is more than two standard deviations above average for their age, or larger than the 98th percentile.

 Macrocephaly is not a condition in itself.
-It is a symptom of other conditions.
+It’s a symptom of other conditions.
 Benign familial macrocephaly is an inherited condition where a family is predisposed to having a larger head circumference.

 Sometimes there is a problem with the brain, such as hydrocephalus or excess fluid.
 These underlying conditions will require treatment.

 Benign extra-axial collection is a condition where there is a small amount of fluid in the brain.
 But this condition doesn’t require treatment because the amount of fluid is minor.

 Other conditions that can cause macrocephaly include: